Working at Open Society Foundations

 Brown Bag Lunches: Offered nearly every week, brown bag lunch sessions provide opportunities for staff members to engage in discussions about a variety of issues with grantees and experts from the field

 Contested Spaces: Open to employees at all levels who have been at Open Society for three or more years, this site-based learning and professional development initiative is designed to broaden intellectual and geographical horizons through a weeklong trip to an unfamiliar country or region.

 Inclusion Liaison Teams: Volunteer groups—made up of colleagues of various levels, positions, and programs—that help foster a culture of inclusivity for our diverse workforce.
-They encourage and engage in conversations around diversity and inclusion challenges, and host events with the aim of improving inclusive work practices and appreciation for one another.
+They encourage and engage in conversations around diversity, equity, and inclusion challenges, and host events with the aim of improving inclusive work practices and appreciation for one another.

 Affinity Groups: Employee-led groups centered on causes, interests, experiences, and backgrounds.
 These groups have created trusted, safe spaces for staff to discuss their experiences and the changes they would like to see in their workplace.

 We offer competitive salaries and a comprehensive set of benefits.

 Progressive parental leave (six months or more, depending on location)